gitopedia/gitopedia/Compendium/_incoming/heisenberg-uncertainty-principle.md

 ## Overview
 The Heisenberg Uncertainty Principle is a fundamental concept in quantum mechanics that places inherent limits on the precision with which certain pairs of physical properties can be simultaneously measured.
 Formulated by Werner Heisenberg in 1927, it reveals that there are intrinsic limitations to knowledge in quantum systems due to the wave-particle duality of matter and energy.

+## History

+Formulated by Werner Heisenberg in 1927, this principle is a cornerstone of quantum mechanics, revolutionizing our understanding of the subatomic world.
+It underscores the probabilistic nature of quantum systems, where certain properties cannot be measured with complete accuracy.

 ## Key Concepts